 1 Who we are

-We are The Honourable Company of Edinburgh Golfers (Management) Limited, registered in Scotland with company number SC317067, having our registered offices at Fourth Floor, Saltire Court, 20 Castle Terrace, Edinburgh EH1 2EN.
+We are The Honourable Company of Edinburgh Golfers, an unincorporated association (located at Duncur Road, Muirfield, Gullane, East Lothian, Scotland), acting through The Honourable Company of Edinburgh Golfers (Management) Limited, (registered in Scotland with company number SC317067 and having its registered offices at Fourth Floor, Saltire Court, 20 Castle Terrace, Edinburgh EH1 2EN) acting in its capacity as the “Committee” for the Club (as described in the Club’s rules of association).
 We operate and manage this Website.

 You can contact us about how we handle your personal data under the “contact details” in clause 12 of this policy.